vega/vega/packages/vega-lib/README.md

+# vega-lib

-# Vega-Lib: Include Vega in projects using minimal dependencies
+Include Vega in client-side projects using minimal dependencies.

 **Vega** is a _visualization grammar_, a declarative format for creating, saving, and sharing interactive visualization designs.
 With Vega you can describe data visualizations in a JSON format, and generate interactive views using either HTML5 Canvas or SVG.